uwdata/perceptual-kernels/README.md

 This repo contains the results and source code from our crowdsourced experiments to estimate perceptual kernels for color, shape, size and combinations thereof.
 What is a perceptual kernel?
 It is a distance matrix derived from aggregate perceptual judgments.
-In its basic form, a perceptual contains pairwise perceptual dissimilarity values for a specific set of perceptual stimuli---we refer to this set as a palette.
+In its basic form, a perceptual kernel contains pairwise perceptual dissimilarity values for a specific set of perceptual stimuli---we refer to this set as a palette.
 In our study, we estimate perceptual kernels for the following six palettes.